Izenda7Series/docs-html/_sources/ref/api_report_designer_details.rst.txt

      -
        \- Create a Form report part |br|
        \- Drag and drop a field to the container |br|
-       \- In Report Part Properties tab, choose Embedded Report Settings, choose a report and report part |br|
+       \- In Report Part Properties tab, choose Embedded Report Settings, choose a report and report part
-       \- Switch to preview mode OR Save the report and switch to Report Viewer
-     - To be updated

    * - `POST report/findBySourceIds`_
      - Returns a list of report definitions based on the provided report source Ids